momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/intro_to_qgis_vector_intro.md

 # Introduction to QGIS: Vector Data

 ## Workshop Purpose
 The purpose of this workshop is to get you acquainted with the basics of QGIS.
 QGIS is an open-source software that is both Mac and Windows compatible.
 If you are using your personal computer, you can download the software on the [QGIS homepage](https://qgis.org/en/site/).
 This workshop is divided in two parts.
 In the first part, participants will become acquainted with vector data along with basic tasks you can do in QGIS.
-In the second part, participants will learn basic cartographic principles and learn how to make a map.
-Even if you are not able to come to the workshop, these materials are designed in a way in which you can go through it in your own time!
+In the second part, participants will learn about basic cartographic elements and learn how to make a map.
+Even if you are not able to come to the workshop, these materials are designed in a way in which you can go through them on your own time!
 Feel free to use these materials if you want to do a QGIS workshop of your own, but please provide proper attribution when doing so! :grin:

 By the end of Part 1 of this workshop, participants will be able to:
 1. Describe the three types of GIS Vector Data.